julia-kraus/CarND-LaneLines-P1/README.md

 The goal of this project, the first Term 1 of the Udacity Self Driving Car Engineer Nanodegree, is to create a pipeline that finds lane lines on the road.

-**Setup**
+## Setup

 Udacity provided sample images of size 960 x 540 pixels for training our pipeline.
 There are pictures with yellow and white lane lines.
-Below, you can see two example picture
+Below, you can see two example pictures

 # **Finding Lane Lines on the Road**